shafiul/slemi/notes/icse/INSTALL.md

 # Installation

-- We uploaded a snapshot of the tool with required 3rd-party libraries in [Zenodo](https://).
+- We uploaded a snapshot of the tool with required 3rd-party libraries in [Zenodo](https://zenodo.org/record/3627640).
 Simply unzip the contents somewhere; we will refer to this location as `installation path`.
 - For future updates, please check out the [homepage](https://github.com/shafiul/slemi) (advanced users only; not required for ICSE 2020 artifacts evaluation).

-## Running SLEMI and Other Scripts

-- Open MATLAB and navigate to the directory where you have installed the tool.

 # Basic Usage